Fossil Fuel Divestment & Reinvestment

 Investors can screen corporate bonds the same way they screen public equities---avoiding bonds in carbon-intensive companies in favor of companies that offer energy efficiency solutions or renewable power generation and companies in other sectors that are setting goals and making progress in reducing their carbon footprints.
 Other fixed income options include Green Bonds (offered via a World Bank program), and municipal bonds for transit-oriented development and other projects that reduce carbon intensity.

-Mutual and Exchange Traded Funds
+Mutual Funds and Exchange Traded Funds

 In addition to purchasing bonds directly, investors can add fixed income to their portfolios through mutual and exchange traded funds.
 To find a list of fixed income and balanced mutual funds that consider climate change and clean technology in portfolio selection, visit the list of mutual funds offered by members of US SIF.
 By filtering for “fixed income” or “balanced” and clicking on the screening and advocacy tab, visitors can see which funds in this asset class consider climate change criteria in portfolio selection or invest in clean energy or energy efficiency.